 Alias?: None noted

 Waitsfield Common Cemetery, Waitsfield, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

+Edward M. Savage was born in Waitsfield, Nov.
+30, 1842, the son of Matthew C., and Catherine (Duren) Savage, the fifth child in a family of 10.
+He served in the Civil war as a private in Co.
+E, 4th Vermont Volunteers, 1861-62 and corporal in 3d Vermont Battery 1863-65.
 He married Aug.
-29, 1865, Clara E. Foster, who died Sept.
+29, 1865 Clara E. Foster, who died Sept.
 27, 1902.
 They were the parents of six children, all of whom survive.
-Mr. Savage had been in ill health the last few years, For the past five weeks he had been confined to his bed at the home of his son, Bert Savage, of Proctor, with whom he had resided a part of the year, He died April 19 of heart trouble.
-The body was brought Friday to his late home on the Common.
-Interment was in the Savage family lot in the cemetery on the Common.
-The bearers were the following Masons Walter Jones, Edward Jones, Hugh Carpenter and, Ervin S. Joslin.
-Mr. Savage is survived by one brother, Allen M. Savage of Oklahoma, and one sister,
+Mr. Savage had been in failing health the last few years.
+For the past five weeks he had been confined to his bed at the home of his son, Bert Savage of Proctor, with whom he had resided part of the year.
+He died there Thursday, April 19, of heart trouble.
+The body was brought Friday to his late home on the common.
+Interment was in the Savage family lot in the cemetery on the common.
+The bearers were the following Masons: Walter E. Jones, Edward H. Jones, High Carpenter, Ervin S. Joslin, Walter C. Joslin and Bert L. Joslin.
+Mr. Savage is survived by one brother, Allen M. Savage of Oklahoma and one sister,

-Barre Daily Times, April 24, 1917
+Source: Barre Daily Times, April 24, 1917.